NicolasMassart/pantheon/docs/Alethio/Lite-Network-Monitor.md

     git clone https://github.com/Alethio/ethstats-network-server.git
     ```

-2. Change into the `/ethstats-network-server/docker/lite-mode/memory-persistence` directory:
+1. Change into the `/ethstats-network-server/docker/lite-mode/memory-persistence` directory:

     ```bash
     cd ethstats-network-server/docker/lite-mode/memory-persistence
     ```

-3. Use the provided `docker-compose` file to start the server:
+1. You have to modify the `docker-compose.yml` file to match you pantheon network:

+    As default is set to use **mainnet** with id 1, you have to change to the developement
+    network values that you will use in the next step by setting Pantheon network to `dev`.

+    Change the `docker-compose.yml` with the following values :
+    ```yaml
+          - NETWORK_ID=2018
+          - NETWORK_NAME=mynetwork
+    ```

+1. Start the server using Docker compose:

     ```bash
     docker-compose up -d